How we test for Drugs and Alcohol

 - Oral fluid / saliva screening test

 Using a mouth swab, the donor’s saliva is collected and a result provided within 10 minutes.
 Where a substance is identified, a urine sample would need to be collected for a laboratory confirmation test.
-The laboratories cannot test oral fluid in New Zealand as there is no NZ standard on this.
-New Zealand courts do not recognize oral fluid results in Employment Disputes.
+The laboratories are not yet set up to test oral fluid in New Zealand.